w3c/wot-architecture/terminology.md

 See Thing Description

 ## Thing Description (TD)
-Structured data describing a physical device or software service (WoT Thing) that includes metadata, links to domain-specific vocabulary, a list of offered interactions, the supported protocol bindings for each interaction, and links to related Things.
+Structured data describing a physical device, software service, or logical entity (e.g., location).
+A TD includes metadata, domain-specific metadata, a list of offered interactions, the supported protocol bindings for each interaction, and links to related Things.

+## Thing
+An abstraction of a physical entity whose metadata and interfaces are described by a WoT Thing Description.
+This entity can be an existing device augmented with a Thing Description, a logical component of a device that has a software stack that natively provides Thing Descriptions (see Servient), a local hardware component of a Servient, or a physical entity that does not directly provide any software stack such as a room or building.

+> Problem: Is a Manager Thing abstracting a physical entity?
+It could refer to the hardware that will execute the scripts...

+## Servient
+A software stack that implements the WoT building blocks.
+A Servient can host one or more Things.
+Servients usually have multiple Protocol Bindings to enable interaction with different platforms.
+Implement the Scripting API is optional for Servients.

 ## Interaction Model
 A formal model to semantically and syntactically describe network application interfaces.
 The Thing Description is built around this model.

 ## Interaction
-A functionality exposed over the network that is described by the TD Interaction Model.
+A functionality exposed over the network that is well defined by the TD Interaction Model.

 ## Interaction Pattern
 A default solution to describe common interactions: Property, Action, Event.